-Jackie Burke Jr., a major champion, renowned teacher, and founder of Champions Golf Club, has died
+Jack Burke Jr., a two-time major champion and renowned teacher, has died at 100

-Burke, 97, died on —-.
-A member of the World Golf Hall of Fame, he will be remembered for winning the Masters and the PGA Championship in the same year, in 1956, and for winning four straight tournaments in 1952.
+Burke, who died on Friday in Houston, was a member of the World Golf Hall of Fame and will be most remembered for winning the Masters and the PGA Championship in the same year, in 1956, and for winning four straight tournaments in 1952.

 Yet there was so much more to Burke than his playing credentials.
 He was a link to the era of Snead and Hogan and Nelson.
 He was Bing Crosby’s friend, Jimmy Demaret’s partner, a businessman, a curmudgeon, a teacher (don’t call him a guru), a sage.